MichaelCade/90DaysOfDevOps/Days/day68.md

 ### Ansible Facts

-Each time we have ran our playbooks, we have had a task that we have not defined called "Gathering facts" we can use these variables or facts to make things happen with our automation tasks.
+Each time we have run our playbooks, we have had a task that we have not defined called "Gathering facts" we can use these variables or facts to make things happen with our automation tasks.

 ![](Images/Day68_config3.png)

 If we were to run the following `ansible proxy -m setup` command we should see a lot of output in JSON format.
-There is going to be a lot of information on your terminal though to really use this so we would like to output this to a file using `ansible proxy -m setup >> facts.json` you can see this file in this repository, [ansible-scenario5](Configmgmt/ansible-scenario5/facts.json)
+There is going to be a lot of information on your terminal though to use this so we would like to output this to a file using `ansible proxy -m setup >> facts.json` you can see this file in this repository, [ansible-scenario5](Configmgmt/ansible-scenario5/facts.json)

 ![](Images/Day68_config4.png)

 If you open this file you can see all sorts of information for our command.
-We can get our IP addresses, architecture, bios version.
+We can get our IP addresses, architecture, and bios version.
 A lot of useful information if we want to leverage this and use this in our playbooks.

-An idea would be to potentially use one of these variables within our nginx template mysite.j2 where we hard coded the IP addresses of our webservers.
+An idea would be to potentially use one of these variables within our nginx template mysite.j2 where we hard-coded the IP addresses of our webservers.
 You can do this by creating a for loop in your mysite.j2 and this is going to cycle through the group [webservers] this enables us to have more than our 2 webservers automatically and dynamically created or added to this load balancer configuration.

 ```
 #Dynamic Config for server {{ ansible_facts['nodename'] }}
     upstream webservers {
   {% for host in groups['webservers'] %}
         server {{ hostvars[host]['ansible_facts']['nodename'] }}:8000;
     {% endfor %}
     }